sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

     db_home: windows cygwin desc

-When Docker is used, ensure that the `docker` command line tool is available on `PATH` under the MSYS2 shell.
-This can be accomplished by adding, e.g.,

-    export PATH="$PATH:/c/Program Files/Docker/Docker/resources/bin/"

-to the `~/.bash_profile` script under the MSYS2 shell and reopening the shell.

 ### System Requirements
   - About 15GB of free disk space for the default component selection
     - When Docker is used, installed files are split between the Sailfish SDK installation directory and Docker's [data-root](https://docs.docker.com/config/daemon/#docker-daemon-directory).
 Ensure that both provide enough free space.